 “If a man can bridge the gap between life and death, if he can live on after he’s dead, then maybe he was a great man.” — James Dean

-Custus is now the owner and trainer at the James Shuler Memorial Gym in Philadelphia, about three miles from Joe Frazier‘s Gym in North Philly, where Shuler got his start in boxing.
+Custus is now the owner and trainer at the James Shuler Memorial Gym in Philadelphia, about three miles from the former site of Joe Frazier‘s Gym in North Philly, where Shuler got his start in boxing.
 Shuler escaped the realities of the North Philly housing project he grew up in and excelled at sports, but he was sucked into the cruel world of boxing by simply walking past Frazier’s gym one day after a swim meet.
 Fate toyed with Shuler early on and never really stopped.